Kiwilicious/reading-corner/_posts/2021-06-10-shi-ni-modori-subete-wo-sukuu-tame-ni-saikyou-he-to-itaru-37.md

 ---
 layout: post
-title: Episode 37 - Eccentric King
+title: "Episode 37 - Eccentric King"
 ---

 After dropping Tina off, the carriage proceeded to the royal palace with me onboard.